rollingrhinoremix/RRR-builder/README.md

 ### Suggestions
 If you want to create a unnoficial spin, you can easily fork this repo and create your own remix of Rolling Rhino Remix

+## Thanks To...
+* the original iso builder for Ubuntu Unity: https://gitlab.com/ubuntu-unity/ubuntu-remixes/ubuntu-unity for base project
+* original creation_script at https://github.com/rollingrhinoremix/creation_script which helped convert ubuntu to RRR